New Oriental Education & Technology Group Inc. (EDU) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for New Oriental Education & Technology Group Inc. (EDU) is $50.88, which is $10.74 above the current market price.
-The public float for EDU is 166.44M, and currently, short sellers hold a 2.77% ratio of that float.
-The average trading volume of EDU on March 09, 2023 was 2.61M shares.
+The average price predicted by analysts for EDU is $50.88, which is $10.45 above the current price.
+The public float for EDU is 166.44M and currently, short sellers hold a 2.72% ratio of that float.
+The average trading volume of EDU on March 13, 2023 was 2.61M shares.

 EDU’s Market Performance